Skip to main content

 Communicate your unavailability before starting: tell colleagues and family you will be available after 15 hours and 5 minutes.
 Put your phone on airplane mode, close email and messaging apps, and use a physical do-not-disturb sign if working in a shared space.
 Setting a visible timer gives others a concrete endpoint to wait for.

-How do I stay productive for all of 15 hours and 5 minutes?
+How do I build a portfolio effectively during 15 hours and 5 minutes sessions?

 Related Tools